CORNWALL - ENGLANDS FAR SOUTH WEST PENINSULA

-Cornwall Walking Holidays
+Cornwall Walking Tours

 See a stunning short film of Cornwall at the bottom of this page…

-“All in” prices range from £812 per week upwards.
+“All in” prices range from £777 per week upwards.

 Phenomenal walking holidays around Cornwall’s dramatic coastline, moors and countryside personally guided by highly experienced knowledgeable and amiable local guide, Martin Hunt.

-Cornwall is also renowned for its bird life and sub tropical gardens, all of European and International importance.
-We often drop down to remote coves and beaches at lunchtime – where you may like to take a refreshing swim, or explore the beach, rock pools and sea caves.
-Alternatively, you could sit back amongst the wild flowers on the cliff top, observing the seals, birds and the breath-taking views.
+Cornwall is renowned for its bird life and sub tropical gardens, all of European and International importance.
+Martins overall aim is to give his guests a comprehensive look and immersion into what Cornwall is all about (and has been throughout its long history), through many centuries, up into the present day.
+Walking though the landscape, we often drop down to remote coves and beaches at our picnic lunchtime – where you may like to take a refreshing swim, or explore the beach, rock pools and sea caves.
+Alternatively, you could sit back amongst the wild flowers on the cliff top, observing the seals (and perhaps dolphins), birds and the breath-taking views.

 Whatever you choose to do during any ‘down moments’, our walks offer time to relax from the rigours and stresses of everyday life.
 You will meet ‘like minded’ hikers, stay in excellent accommodation, eat fine locally produced food, enjoy healthy invigorating exercise – and discover nature at its finest.
-Below in the (expandable) gallery is just a glimpse of Cornwall’s spectacular scenery.
+Below in the (expandable) gallery is a further glimpse of Cornwall’s spectacular scenery.

 Martin’s overall aim has always been to share with you what he has found beautiful, magical and inspirational to him.
-Not only walking, but looking at and immersing ourselves in the rejuvenating nature and spirit of Cornwall, quite rightly designated an Area of Outstanding Natural Beauty.
+Not only walking, but looking at and immersing yourself in the rejuvenating nature and spirit of Cornwall, quite rightly designated an Area of Outstanding Natural Beauty.

 To view photographs from many of our past walking holidays, please visit our Facebook page.